sethvincent/cfapi-client/README.md

 Request projects from the API.

-The options object is optional and accepts these options:
+The options object is optional and accepts these properties:

 - **per_page:** _String_
   - The number of features to return on each page.